suncoast-devs/handbook/lessons/cs-object-relational-mapping/index.md

     // This is the related object we can use from our code (if properly used with Include) public Rating Rating { get; set; }

-    // This is the related list of roles we an use (if properly used with Include) public List<Role> Roles { get; set; }
+    // This is the related list of roles we can use (if properly used with Include) public List<Role> Roles { get; set; }
   }